refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 };
 ```

-**refine** will consume this method using the `useForgotPassword` hook which is used for sending a password reset link to the user's email address.
+**Refine** will consume this method using the `useForgotPassword` hook which is used for sending a password reset link to the user's email address.

 For example, if you want to send a password reset link to the user's email address, you can use the `useForgotPassword` hook like this: